 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-Dr. Leach begins this segment by explaining that funds from the Capital Campaigns are all factored into the Economic Forecasting Model.
+Dr. Leach begins this chapter by explaining that funds from the Capital Campaigns are all factored into the Economic Forecasting Model.
 He briefly mentions his role in keeping the Board of Visitors aware of what his office is doing to develop the institution.
 He then moves to the Global Oncology initiative, which was started because of data that indicated that the institution was paid more for patients who came from out of state.
 He then talks about the international sister institutions and MD Anderson Banner.
 He explains that the goal is not necessarily to bring these institutions to the level of care offered at MD Anderson, but to raise the level of care as high as it can go.
 In addition, quality of care at these other institutions is the primary considering; spreading the MD Anderson brand and increasing name recognition is a secondary consideration.

 -